tonytvo/blog-generator/content/blog/4-hours-body/index.md

 "We're what we do repeatedly"

-"When in doubt, take 5"
+When in doubt, take 5

 # References
 - https://thepowermoves.com/4-hour-body/